 Actsmart Schools: Actsmart is a specialised free program which can support schools in how to set up or maintain school kitchen gardens with links to the classroom and can help Fresh Tastes schools achieve their growing food goals.
 There’s also a plant selector tool on their website where you can find the best plants to use in the school garden or at home.

-Stephanie Alexander Kitchen Garden Foundation – Healthy Kids: includes family-centred advice based on the Foundation's recipes, garden activities and vegie-growing tips.
+Stephanie Alexander Kitchen Garden Foundation: includes advice based on the Foundation's recipes, garden activities and vegie-growing tips.
 The Foundation also has resources called ‘Tools for Teachers’ which include units, lesson plans and activity starters linked to the Australian Curriculum.

 ACT Feed-in-Tariff (FiT) scheme: solar panels are installed at every ACT public school.
 The excess energy generated by these panels earns the schools an income, as part of the ACT Feed-in-Tariff (FiT) scheme.
 Schools can re-invest this money into further sustainability efforts, such as setting up a sustainable food garden.
 To learn more, contact Infrastructure and Capital Works on 02 6207 8364.